 Bulb and our engineers follow the Smart Meter Installation Code of Practice.
 This is a set of rules that suppliers agree to follow when they're installing smart meters for their customers.

-The rules are set out by the Office of Gas and Electricity Markets (Ofgem), the government department that regulates the energy industry to make sure that consumers are treated fairly and receive good service.
+The rules are set out by the Ofgem, the government department that regulates the energy industry, to make sure that consumers are treated fairly and receive good service.

 When we invite you to book an installation we will: